-Special thanks to Wegmatt LLC. for producing the dAISy AIS receiver, Stripydog (the makers of kplex), and Matt Brown at m/v C:\ESC, Terry, and Freek Van Koolbergen for your documentation and tutorials -- I couldn't have done this without you!
+Special thanks to Wegmatt LLC. for producing the dAISy AIS receiver, Stripydog (the makers of kplex), Matt Brown at m/v C:\ESC, Terry, and Freek Van Koolbergen for your documentation, tutorials, and comments -- I couldn't have done this without you!
 Last updated on September 27, 2017.

 My wife Katt went on a cruise with her mom to the Caribbean this spring, which sparked a few questions in my head: how are ships located when they're out at sea?
 Is there some kind of system that they all use to communicate location data?
 A few Google searches and Wikipedia articles later, I discovered the Automated Identification System.
 A few sites like Marine Traffic specialize in aggregating this information across the entire world, and there's always a need for better coverage.
 I thought to myself "Ooh!
 What can I do to help out?" and quickly discovered that dedicated AIS receiver hardware can be pretty expensive -- anywhere from $200 to $500!

 Armed with a Raspberry Pi 3 and just enough knowledge to be dangerous, I set out to build my own standalone receiver.
 I knew that I would need a USB-based AIS receiver, a VHF antenna, power supply, and some way to take the AIS traffic stream and send it to an aggregator.
 This post is a summary of what I learned, and how to set up your own receiver for around $100.

 Bill of Materials

 - A 4GB or larger micro SD card

 - Wegmatt LLC's original dAISy AIS Receiver ($59 on Tindie) or the newer two channel model, the Daisy 2+ ($89 on Tindie).